omardhanish/MulticastDnsAndroid/README.md

 **Instruction to run**
-- Run the project directly by cloning or downloading zip file
+- Run the project directly by cloning or importing through zip file

 **About**
 - sample app demonstrating Android Multicast DNS Resolution